xogeny/cadeau/Metadata.md

 this data will be included in it.
 This is useful, for example, in generating presentations that run seamlessly under node-webkit.

+## `appendix`

+Values: String
+Default: ''

+This value will be appended to the end of the generated slides.
+It can be useful to load or run additional scripts or add some global html content.

 # Section metadata

 # Slide metadata